Size-Driven Quantum Phase Transitions

 \subsection{Conclusion}

 By constructing two concrete classes of examples, we have shown that there exist translationally invariant, local Hamiltonians on a 2D square lattice with constant spectral gap and open boundary conditions, which belong to a topologically ordered phase in the thermodynamic limit, but appear to be classical for finite system sizes smaller than a certain threshold.
+This sudden change in the nature of the ground state---with constant spectral gap right up to the threshold size---is reminiscent of a phase transition, but one driven not by any external parameters, but by the size of the system.
+Furthermore, we have proven mathematically rigorously that these results are thermally robust: this ``size-driven'' transition can be observed at non-zero temperature, and the temperatures required to observe this even at very high precision are rather mild.

-This threshold grows extremely fast as a function of the local spin dimension---for one class it grows faster than any computable function---showing that even for physically realistic systems with low local dimension, erratic behaviour may occur at system sizes that are inaccessible numerically or experimentally.
-For such systems, physical properties in the thermodynamic limit cannot be extrapolated from sequences of finite-size instances.
+The threshold size can grow extremely fast as a function of the local spin dimension---for one class it grows faster than any computable function---showing that even for physically reasonable systems with low local dimension, size-dependent behaviour can sometimes occur at system sizes that are inaccessible experimentally or numerically.

-The implications of these findings may be profound.
+A common approach to understanding the physical properties of many-body models in the thermodynamic limit is to analyse a growing sequence of finite system sizes---numerically or experimentally---and then extrapolate the characteristics of interest to the macroscopic limit~\cite{samaj2013introduction}.
+This approach has proven highly successful in numerous cases~\cite{LandauLifshitzVolume5, march1992electron,domb1983phase,Pirvu2012,Tagliacozzo2008}.
 Numerical simulations of lattice models play a key role in understanding the dynamics of a system, e.g.\ in lattice gauge theories~\cite{KogutLatticeQCD}, fluid dynamics~\cite{QuantumLatticeGas} and condensed matter physics~\cite{landau2001computer}.
-All these simulations are extremely computationally intensive, so accessible lattice sizes are severely limited---e.g.\ for heavy quark simulations, current lattices have sizes reaching $96^3\times192$, the long direction being time~\cite[Ch.
-18]{Agashe:2014kda}.
-Our results show that there exist classes of simple, local, physical systems on a lattice of spins with moderate dimension, for which it is impossible to tell with certainty whether the system behaves the same on macroscopic scales as it does on any accessible finite size.
-In fact, the physical properties of this class of systems will change dramatically above some threshold size, which can even be uncomputable.
+All these simulations are computationally intensive, so accessible lattice sizes are severely limited---e.g.\ for heavy quark simulations, current lattices have sizes reaching $96^3\times192$~\cite[Ch.
+18]{Agashe:2014kda} (the larger dimension representing time).
+On the other hand, it has been shown that e.g.\ determining whether a system is gapped or gapless in the thermodynamic limit is an undecidable problem~\cite{Spectralgapundecidability}, albeit for extremely contrived and artificial models with extremely large local spin dimension.